AleBuser/channels-examples/README.md

 # Goal
 The goal of this example is to show how a High-level API can reduce development complexity when working with IOTA-channels.
-The two classes `channel_lite_writer` and `channel_lite_reader` fix the Tangle as transport medium for the stream, removign the nead for the developer to se variables such as Minimum weight.
+The two classes `channel_lite_writer` and `channel_lite_reader` fix the Tangle as transport medium for the stream, removing the need for the developer to set variables such as Minimum Weight Maginitude.

 # How It Works